 The Four Association Types

-A role that is “Responsible” for completing the task or deliverable.
-If the responsibility role, for example, is technical writer, the technical writer may be responsible for writing online help files.
-A software developer wouldn’t write the help files, but might incorporate those files into the product, which would be a different task.
+- Responsible: These roles are responsible for completing the task or deliverable.
+For example, if the responsibility role is a technical writer, this person may be responsible for writing online help files.
+A software developer wouldn’t write the help files, but might incorporate those files into the product, which would be defined as a different task.

-A role that is “Accountable” has the final authority or accountability for the task’s completion.
-As with the previous example of a technical writer developing online help and a software developer incorporating the help files, a product manager might be responsible for seeing that the files are in the product.
+- Accountable: This type of role has the final authority on (or is accountable for) the task’s completion.
+To take the previous example of a technical writer developing online help and a software developer incorporating the help files, a product manager might be responsible for ensuring that the files make it into the product.

-A role that is “Consulted” is an adviser to a task.
-For example, a Scrum Master might be consulted because they are a subject matter expert.
-Advisers should be considered carefully as too many people in this role can stretch the task time and raise the risk of poor performance.
+- Consulted: This role functions as an adviser to a task.
+For example, a team may consult with a Scrum Master as a subject matter expert (SME).
+Consider advisers carefully, as having too many people in this role can stretch the task time and raise the risk of poor performance.

-A role that is “Informed” is kept up to date on task completion.
-Charting this role helps to illustrate dependencies and also ensures that transparency into task status exists.
-Identifying those who require status updates can be complex, so it is worthwhile to take the time to consult various roles to determine if they need to know when a task is completed.
-For example, the sales manager may require status updates because a customer has a special interest in the development of a feature.
+- Informed: Informed team members are kept up to date on task completion.
+Charting this role helps to illustrate dependencies among tasks and also ensures transparency into task status.
+It can be difficult to identify those who need to be informed, so consult various roles to determine who needs status updates.
+For example, the sales manager may require status updates because a customer has a special interest in feature development.

 When to Use RACI